danvk/localturk/README.md

 Using Local Turk is just like using Amazon's Mechanical Turk.
 You create:

-1. An HTML template file with a <form>
+1. An HTML template file with a &lt;form&gt;
 2. A CSV file of tasks

 For example, say you wanted to record whether some images contained a red ball.
 You would make a CSV file containing the URLs for each image: